Iliaromanov/AI-Based-Desktop-Controller/README.md

 <img src="images/right_click-left_click-demo.gif" width="600" height="350" />

 *Note that this version of the left click presses the left mouse key and immediately releases it.
-Thus, it is useful for double-clicks as demonstrated in the above demo gif*
+Thus, it is useful for double-clicks as demonstrated in the above demo gif when opening the images folder*

 ----------------------------------------------------------------